Laxmikant10/student-management-system/README.md

 # student-management-system
-Student Management system with Spring-Boot and Thymeleaf
+Student Management system(sms) with Spring-Boot and Thymeleaf